 One thing to note is tricolor quinoa can easily be used in any recipe that calls for regular white quinoa or even red quinoa.
 It cooks up pretty much the same.

 Quinoa is often thought of as a whole grain.
-This isn't true though, it is actually a seed!
+This isn't true though, it is a seed!
 Call it when you like, it is a versatile food that goes well in so many dishes.
-There are several types of quinoa that come in a variety of colors, but keep reading to find out exactly what tricolor quinoa is.
+Several types of quinoa come in a variety of colors but keep reading to find out exactly what tricolor quinoa is.

 What is tricolor quinoa?

 It is a blend of black quinoa, white quinoa, and red quinoa.
 I like to use this blend because while white and red quinoa is easy to find at most grocery stores, black quinoa is not.